 Court Records are public records and available to anyone.
 These records include a court case file that includes a docket sheet and all documents filed in the court case.
 You can access the court records via the internet, or at the clerk’s office of the court in the jurisdiction where the case was filed.

 Each state maintains records of someone’s criminal history.
 These online databases are all connected so you can track criminal histories from another state.
-You are able to go to courthouse and inquire, or check the website.
+You are able to go to courthouse and inquire in person, or you can check the website.
 It helps to know which county the crime occurred in, and if it was in a completely different state, you might have to pay for a more complete search.

 A search of someone’s criminal history you are able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for any of the following crimes: